 Properties typically remained on the market for 19 days during January, down slight from the 21 days in January 2021.
 79% of homes sold in January 2022 were for sale for less than one month.

 Shrinking supplies and lower mortgage rates are elevating price pressure.
 The most recent new homes sales report from the US Department of Commerce said sales of new single‐family houses in December 2021 were at a seasonally adjusted annual rate of 811,000 units, up 11.9% above the revised November rate of 725,000.
 However, this 14% lower than the 943,000 new homes sold in December 2020.

 Housing permits are on the rise again this year, however completions are lagging due to labor, Covid shutdowns and materials issues.

 Please do Share on Facebook with your Friends!

-Strong consumer confidence and lower rates (3.72% for 30 year fixed rate mortgage) are encouraging buyers to buy higher priced homes, which had sunk severely in the last year.
-First time homebuyers accounted for 31% of the sales, down from last month’s sales.
-Millennials are being cited as the top buyers from here on in.
+Strong consumer confidence and lower rates (3.72% for 30 year fixed rate mortgage) are encouraging buyers to buy higher priced homes.

-Enjoy the following insight and data from Hud, NAR, US Census Bureau, NAHB, Trading Economics, Freddie Mac, Attom Data Solutions, Zillow, from today’s most credible housing information sources.
+Enjoy all the insight and data from Hud, NAR, US Census Bureau, NAHB, Trading Economics, Freddie Mac, Attom Data Solutions, Zillow, from today’s most credible housing information sources.

 See the city housing market reports for San Jose, Los Angeles, San Francisco, Phoenix, Chicago, Denver, Oakland, Honolulu, Las Vegas and for California’s housing market.
 See below for mortgage rate forecasts and discover the full benefits of the best property management software.